 - Generate the most up-to-date CARE Excel sheet for the Tuesday morning CARE-team meeting.

 - Assist in the development and maintenance of the CARE application and website.

 - Edit and improve current policy and procedure forms related to CARE.

-- Other duties of special interest to the graduate assistant or as assigned by the Assistant Dean or Assistant Directors.
+- Other duties of special interest to the graduate assistant or as assigned by the Director or Associate Director..

 Research and Assessment

 - Organize and compile CARE surveys and results.

 - Identify research opportunities surrounding CARE teams and initiate these research efforts with the assistance of the Associate Director for Student Support Services.